Acheedella1/Acheedella1/README.md

-# AC_CSCI_1070
-## Hi my name is Lucky
+# Hi my name is Lucky Cheedella
-<p> I am a bio major with a minor in evolutionary bio.
-I am a junior and I am originally from Kansa, Overland Park.
-I have a CNA license and I have so many fun stories about medical horrors.
-I am really passionate about my cutie-pie dog.
-He is 11 but he will always be my baby. </p>
+<p> I am a bio major specializing in evolutionary biology.
+I am also working in Dr. Bray Speth lab and am writing about research about the p53 cancer suppressor.
+I am a junior and I am originally from Kansas, Overland Park.
+I have a CNA license and many fun stories about medical horrors.
+I am passionate about my cutie-pie dog.
+He is 11 but he will always be my baby.
+I have another cat named Grumpy, an exotic shorthair with heterochromia.
+I love dressing him up in clothes he hates but tolerates.
+Outside of that, I like spending my time studying at new cafes, I love trying new food.  </p>